ilanakz500/Design-Manifesto/Design.md

 click **[HERE](README.md)** to go back

 ## Design Manifesto 📝
+This design Manifesto acts as a reflection for my time in [CS 3041: Human-Computer Interaction](https://cs3041-18d.github.io/).

 When I began CS 3041, I had never taken any design-based courses before and design was not something that I frequently thought about.
 What I learned in this course goes far beyond technologies like JavaScript, Affectiva, FlowXo, etc. I learned how to navigate the design-process to create a strong final product, regardless of the technology in use.

 ### The Design Process
 What I discovered through this course, is that above all, sticking to the design process is integral.
 Without it, your team quickly becomes lost and unfocused.
 I also learned that the design process is moldable, and changes based on the scope of your projecct as well as the available time-frame.

+### Brainstorming
+Brainstorming is arguably the most important step of the design process.
+It is important to brainstorm any and all possible ideas that come to mind, even if they seem too ambitious, too simple, or too unrelated.
+My group for Design for Tension did a great job at brainstorming.

 ### Expectations versus Reality
 Looking back on the course, I now understand that acknowledging your own and your team's limitations prior to beginning a project is an important step to delivering a successful project.
 Both the Design for Tension and the Design for Wellbeing projects required knowledge of JS for the deliverable; however, my project team for Design for Wellbeing had a much greater combined knowledge of JS than my group for Design for Understanding.